rahmerh/moma/README.md

 ## Game context

-Moma supports setting a temporary game context so you don’t have to specify the game every time.
+You can enter a temporary game context so you don’t need to specify the game every time.

 ```sh
 moma mod <game>